bmndc/nokia-leo/root.md

 ### What we need
 - a Nokia 6300 4G (excl.
 TA-1324), Nokia 8000 4G, Nokia 2720 Flip, Nokia 800 Tough or an Alcatel Go Flip 3;
-- a physical computer with working Internet connection, of which you have access to administrator privileges (setting up on a virtual machine is strongly discouraged);
+- a physical computer with working Internet connection, which you have administrator privileges (setting up on a virtual machine is strongly discouraged);
 - an USB cable capable of transferring data (EDL cables should also work);
-- EDL programmer for your phone (in MBN format): [6300 4G and 8000 4G], [2720 Flip], [800 Tough] or Go Flip 3 ([AT&T/Cricket], [T-Mobile/Metro/Rogers]);
+- EDL programmer for your phone: [6300 4G and 8000 4G], [2720 Flip], [800 Tough] or Go Flip 3 ([AT&T/Cricket], [T-Mobile/Metro/Rogers]);
-- `edl.py` to read and write system partitions in EDL mode: [bkerler's edl] for the 6300 4G and 8000 4G, and [andybalholm's edl] for the 2720 Flip, 800 Tough and Go Flip 3;
+- `edl.py` to read and write system partitions: [bkerler's edl v3.1] for the 6300 4G and 8000 4G, or [andybalholm's edl] for the 2720 Flip, 800 Tough and Go Flip 3;
-  - Windows users may need to use [bkerler's edl v3.1] for the time being, as the latest version keeps being stuck at `main - Device detected :)` in my testing
+  - *On macOS and Linux, you can also use the latest version of [bkerler's edl] on the 6300 4G and 8000 4G; this allows you to read the boot partition without having to go through Gerda Recovery.
+Windows users may use v3.1 for now, as the newer version keeps being stuck at `main - Device detected :)` in my testing.*
-	- I won't cover setting up with QFIL or Qualcomm Product Support Tools (QPST) here; however if you're more familiar with them, you can use them as well
+  - I won't cover QFIL or Qualcomm Product Support Tools (QPST) in this guide; however if you're more comfortable with them, you can use them as well
 - required for the 6300 4G and 8000 4G: [Gerda Recovery image file] (backup: [one], [two]) for the Nokia 8110 4G; since the programmer above has a reading bug, we'll use this to access ADB from Recovery mode and get the boot partition from there;
 - Python 3 and `pip` for `edl.py` to work; setup guide can be found for each OS below
   - *Python 2.7 bundled with macOS 10.8 to 12 is NOT recommended for following this guide.*